 Jan Gann, LCPC

-For me, providing therapy is a way to provide support to individuals, couples, and families and help them work through life difficulties by finding healthy solutions.
-I encourage building positive relationships and finding ways to implement reasonable strategies in clients' lives in order to continue healthy growth and development.
-I start with clients where they are in their own situation and work with them using methods that afford them the best way to express their thoughts and feelings in a safe and productive manner.
-My experience as a therapist has shown me how crucial it is to establish trust and a positive rapport with clients by utilizing good listening, empathy, and unconditional positive regard.
+Jan brings special experience working with adolescents and children and has a specific interest and experience seeing people who are struggling with attachment, conflict, and trauma.
+While Jan often works with children and adolescents she also works with adults and couples.
+For her, providing therapy is a way to provide support to individuals, couples, and families and help them work through life difficulties by finding healthy solutions.
+She encourages building positive relationships and finding ways to implement reasonable strategies in clients' lives in order to continue healthy growth and development.
+Jan starts with clients where they are in their own situation and works with them using methods that afford them the best way to express their thoughts and feelings in a safe and productive manner.
+Jan’s experience as a therapist has shown her how crucial it is to establish trust and a positive rapport with clients by utilizing good listening, empathy, and unconditional positive regard.

-I have provided therapy and clinical services to clients over many years in several settings.
-I currently provide individual and family therapy to clients in an outpatient setting.
-Additionally, I am a clinical supervisor for an adoption preservation program at a local community agency.
+Jan has provided therapy and clinical services to clients over many years in several settings.
+Currently Jan works only at Radzom Counseling.
+Before this she was a clinical supervisor for an adoption preservation program at a local community agency.

-Before earning a masters degree in art therapy and counseling, I worked as a youth worker at an adolescent treatment facility in Colorado.
-After that, I found myself working in Croatia as project co-leader in conjunction with the United Nations Office of Vienna for a project designed to assist the local people in rebuilding the social fabric in their war-torn communities.
-In implementing this project, we addressed the trauma by bringing in support for the elderly, women, adolescents, and youth in their schools and community organizations.
+Prior to earning a masters degree in art therapy and counseling, Jan worked as a youth worker at an adolescent treatment facility in Colorado.
+After that, she found herself working in Croatia as project co-leader in conjunction with the United Nations Office of Vienna for a project designed to assist the local people in rebuilding the social fabric in their war-torn communities.
+In implementing this project, her team addressed the trauma by bringing in support for the elderly, women, adolescents, and youth in their schools and community organizations.

-Additionally, I worked as a volunteer in a group home for adolescents and as a teachers' assistant at an adolescent day treatment center.
-I have also provided art therapy at a Head Start program.
+Additionally, Jan has volunteered in a group home for adolescents and as a teachers' assistant at an adolescent day treatment center.
+Jan has also provided art therapy at a Head Start program.